Must-Know Plumbing Codes for a Successful Remodel

 Avoid Cutting Notches in Joists

 Cutting a notch in a joist greatly weakens it.
-So whenever possible bore holes through joists instead.
+Whenever possible, bore holes through joists instead.
 This calls for careful work as holes for a drainpipe must be at slightly different levels so the pipe will slope.
-Whether notched or bored long spans may need doubled joists.
+Whether notched or bored, long spans will likely need doubled joists.

-Codes call for cleanouts at various points so drains can be easily augered in case of a clog.
+A drain cleanout provides a convenient access point to a pipe.
+Plumbing codes call for cleanouts at various points so drains can be easily augered in case of a clog.
+You can simply remove the cap to access the blockage or debris inside the pipe.
 To be safe, install a cleanout whenever you tap into a drain line unless there is already one nearby.

 Check for Leaks